pravien/Business-Intelligence/assignment-1/README.md

 ### price_list.csv

-Is a csv file that contains multiple rows of information about many different appartments.
+Is a csv file that contains multiple rows of information about many different appartments and what they are valued at.
 Each row contains a "Street", "City", "Price", "Sqm" and "Price pr sqm"

 ### price_list.txt

-Is a txt file that contains multiple rows of information about many different appartments.
+Is a txt file that contains multiple rows of information about many different appartments and what they are valued at.
 Each row contains a "Street", "City", "Price", "Sqm" and "Price pr sqm"

 ### avg_price.txt